 During tax season, do you usually find yourself scrambling to prepare your tax return with the filing deadline looming?

 There’s no time like the present to get a jump start on your taxes.

 Filing early has a number of benefits.
 You can get your money faster if you’re expecting a refund or have more time to pay if you expect to owe.
 And of course, filing early can help you avoid being a victim of tax refund fraud by filing your return before the scammers have a chance to submit one for you.

 So stop procrastinating!
-Tackle tax season early in 2021 with these five tips.
+Tackle tax season early in 2023 with these 5 tips.

 Step 1: Decide Who Will Prepare Your Taxes